Machine Learning Systems: A Survey from a Data-Oriented Perspective: Data-Oriented Architectures and ML Challenges

-DOA proposes \textbf{openness} as a principle that data-driven systems should follow.
-Systems components should be \textit{autonomous, asynchronous} and communicate with each other using a \textit{message exchange protocol}.
-This principle creates open environments where systems components interact autonomously~\cite{joshi2007data}.
-Data-driven systems can take advantage of such environments when adopting ML algorithms.
-Entities could perform the integration, composition, monitoring, and adaptation tasks in an autonomous and decentralised manner.
-This principle aims to build a self-adaptive system that creates a feedback loop to optimise the system's overall performance~\cite{lalanda2013autonomic}.
-Asynchronous entities produce their outputs and can subscribe to inputs at any time.
-These steps are public and explicit in favor of data trust, traceability, and transparency.
-Similarly, entities are autonomous to decide which data to store, which data to make public, and which data to hide for security and privacy~\cite{vorhemus2017data}.
-The message exchange protocol between asynchronous entities replaces dependencies between components in traditional architecture by asynchronous messages between data producers and consumers, achieving loose form of coupling.
+Autonomous and independent software components are the building blocks of systems that can adapt and respond to uncertain environments without human intervention~\cite{weyns2019software}.
+DOA proposes \textbf{openness} as a principle that enables designing and implementing such autonomous systems' components in open environments where they interact autonomously~\cite{joshi2007data}.
+DOA represents components as \textit{autonomous} and \textit{asynchronous} entities that communicate with each other using a common \textit{message exchange protocol}.
+Systems can leverage such environments to integrate ML models because their decentralised components can autonomously perform the integration, composition, monitoring, and adaptation tasks.
+Asynchronous entities produce their outputs and can subscribe to inputs at any time~\cite{schuler2015data}.
+These steps are transparent, favouring data trust and traceability.
+Similarly, the system's components are autonomous in deciding which data to store, which to make public, and which to hide for security and privacy~\cite{vorhemus2017data}.
+The message exchange protocol between asynchronous components replaces interface dependencies in service-oriented or microservices architectures with asynchronous messages between data producers and consumers.
+Asynchronous communication protocols enable data coupling, considered the loosest form of coupling, enabling scalability and low latency requirements~\cite{OLSSON753212,offutt1993software}.